 This course is designed to further develop research skills needed for an entrepreneurial endeavor through interaction with practicing entrepreneurs.
 Existing research and research designs in the field will also be addressed.
-Prerequisites: INEE 8340 Entrepreneurship and INEE 8347 Economic Development for Entrepreneurship.
+Prerequisites: INEE 8340, INEE 8347

 INEE 8355 Cultural Aspects of Research